Adam (murder victim)

 "Adam" was the name police gave to an unidentified male child whose torso was discovered in the River Thames in London, United Kingdom, on 21 September 2001.
-Investigators believe the child was likely from southwestern Nigeria, and that several days before his murder, he was trafficked to the United Kingdom for a muti ritual sacrifice.
+Investigators believe the child was likely from southwestern Nigeria, and that several days before his murder, he was trafficked to the United Kingdom for a ritual sacrifice.
 To date, nobody has been charged with Adam's murder, and his true identity remains unknown.

 Background

 On 21 September 2001, the torso of a young boy was discovered in the River Thames, near Tower Bridge in central London.
 Dubbed "Adam" by police officers, the unidentified remains belonged to a black male, around four to eight years old, who had been wearing orange girls' shorts.

 The post-mortem showed that Adam had been poisoned, his throat had been slit to drain the blood from his body, and his head and limbs had been expertly removed.
 Further forensic testing examined his stomach contents and trace minerals in his bones to establish that Adam had only been in the United Kingdom for a few days or weeks before he was murdered, and that he likely came from a region of southwestern Nigeria near Benin City known as the birthplace of voodoo.
-This evidence led investigators to suspect that Adam was trafficked to Britain specifically for a muti killing, a ritual sacrifice performed by a witch doctor that uses a child's body parts to make medicinal potions called "muti".
+Experts agreed that the evidence was suggestive of a ritualistic killing.
+Some investigators suspected that Adam was trafficked to Britain for a muti killing, a rare Southern African ritual sacrifice performed by a witch doctor that uses a child's body parts to make medicinal potions called “muti”.
+However, subsequent forensic analysis has lent more credence to the suggestion that the killing was part of a human sacrifice to Oshun, a deity in Yoruba religion.